dmathieu/sabayon/README.md

 ![heroku scheduler](docs/scheduler.png)

-The command `bin/sabayon` will attempt to get a new cert when your existing certificiate expires (every 90 days) if the certificate is not close to expiring it will exit so it does not renew your certificiate every day.
+The command `bin/sabayon` will attempt to get a new cert when your existing certificate expires (every 90 days) if the certificate is not close to expiring it will exit so it does not renew your certificiate every day.

 Once you configure your application you'll want to manually run `heroku run bin/sabayon -a letsencrypt-app-for-<name>` and watch the output to verify a certificate is created and registered correctly.
 This is covered after "configuring your application".